yx-mike/WebsocketStompKit/README.md

 ```

 websocketHeaders accepts an NSDictionary of additional HTTP header entries that should be passed along with the initial websocket request.
 This is especially useful if you need to authenticate with cookies as by default Jetfire **will not pass cookies** along with your initial websocket-upgrade HTTP request.
-useHeartbeat allows you to deactivate the heartbeast compnent of STOMP (which is optional) as it is not supported by all STOMP brokers.
+useHeartbeat allows you to deactivate the heartbeat component of STOMP (which is optional) as it is not supported by all STOMP brokers.

-Once you have your client object you can connect the same way as with StompKit
+Once you have your client object you can connect in the same way as with StompKit
 ```
 // connect to the broker
 [client connectWithLogin:@"mylogin"